 Strand Zuid is a beach in Amsterdam’s south end, next to the RAI Event Center.
 Strand Zuid is ideal for partygoers; it has a bustling nightlife, and during the summer, people walk along the beach and dine at neighboring restaurants.

-It’s a laid-back and comfy beach; it’s also popular with locals like The Broadview Hotel since it’s just a few minutes from the city center and offers easy access to most amenities.
+It’s a laid-back and comfy beach, popular with locals since it’s just a few minutes from the city center and offers easy access to most amenities.

 There is also plenty of parking!
 The beach has won the International Blue Flag environmental award 31 times and has been declared the cleanest beach in the Netherlands four times!

 See Related: Best Beach Vacations in the World

 Terschelling is the second biggest West Frisian island.
 One of the beaches here is a whopping 30 kilometers long and broad enough that it may occasionally stretch to 1 kilometer!